Gravitational waves: a foundational review: Second-order gravitational waves theory

 \subsection{Second-order gravitational waves}

 At the second order, the source energy-momentum tensor is found to be conserved in the covariant sense, \be D T^a_\my \equiv d T^a_\my + \Gamma^a_{\mt b} \wedge T_\mt^b = 0, \ee with $\Gamma^a_{\mt b}$ the first-order spin connection.
-As is well-known, it is not a true conservation law, but just an identity, called Noether identity, which rules the exchange of energy and momentum between the source and gravitation~\cite{kopo}.
+As is well-known, it is not a true conservation law, but just an identity, called Noether identity, governing the exchange of energy and momentum between the source and gravitation~\cite{kopo}.
 This means that, differently from what happens at first order, at the second order a mechanical system can lose energy in the form of gravitational waves.
 The amount of energy and momentum released is that correctly predicted by the quadrupole radiation formula.
+At this order, instead of the Maxwell type field equation (\ref{dH1}), the gravitational field equation acquires the Yang-Mills form